rohbotics/pifi/README.md

 If that source is configured on your system, simply run `sudo apt install pifi`.

-To install from source, run `sudo python setup.py install` in the pifi directory after cloning the repo.
+To install from source, run `sudo python3 setup.py install` in the pifi directory after cloning the repo.

 ## Dependencies
 Note: Don't worry about dependencies if you are installing from debs, they will be installed automatically.

-This package depends on python-networkmanager and python-docopt.
+This package depends on python3-networkmanager and python3-docopt.

+python3-networkmanager is not availible in the standard ubuntu repos, so you will have install it from `pip3 install python-networkmanager`, or use the debian package from https://packages.ubiquityrobotics.com/.